minhkhuong2404/badmintonBookingApp/Homework/teamE_hmw3.md

 TU03 | Check ```getAvailableSlots``` when 2 users are booking at the same time with the interval time intercept each other | date, city | server returns 'no slot available', although the user can find it at the first time | As Expected | Pass
 TU04 | Check ```getAvailableSlots``` when there is not enough interval time available for the user's need(Eg: slot from 9am-10am, but user wants to play from 9am-10:30am) | date, city | server returns 'no slot available' | As Expected | Pass

-test case:
-Input valid date and city: server returns list of available slots
-Input invalid date: server returns list of available slots on No response: User chooses date and city but there is no result return from the server

 ### _getPlayerBookings_
 Test Case ID | Test Scenario | Test Data | Expected Results | Actual Results | Pass/Fail